utiasASRL/vtr3/README.md

 ## Installation

-The following installation instruction is a more general version of vtr2 installation instruction.
-This version mainly considers installing VT&R2 on systems with newer software and hardware, e.g. Ubuntu 20.04, CUDA 10.0+ and OpenCV 4.0+.

-The following instructions should be kept as reference while we upgrade VT&R2 and port it to this new repo.
-Remember to add installation instructions for upgraded & ported code to the end of this section.

-- Note:
-  - VTR2 Install Notes: The old install notes can be found [here](https://github.com/utiasASRL/vtr2), which are mainly aimed at older laptops with Ubuntu 14.04.
+Note: The old install notes can be found [here](https://github.com/utiasASRL/vtr2), which are mainly aimed at older laptops with Ubuntu 14.04.
 Some changes for 16.04 installation are mentioned.
 Additional (older) notes can be found on the [lab wiki](http://192.168.42.2/mediawiki/index.php/ROS:Charlottetown_Installation).

 ### Code Base Overview

-The instructions will create a final code base layout as follows in Ubuntu 20.04:
+The instructions will create a final code base layout as follows:

 ```text
 |- ~/charlottetown         All vtr2 stuff